 Quinoa salad from Rineke Dijkinga can be prepared in 40 minutes.
-You make this dish with ORAC botanico-mix, Happy Perilla Special, Balance Delight, Omega oil & Spice mixes from Amanprana.
+You make this dish with Spice mixes, Apple cider vinegar, ORAC botanico-mix, Happy Perilla Special, Balance Delight & Omega oil from Amanprana.
 This recipe from the Dutch & Mediterranean kitchen is delicious as Main dishes, Lunch & Salad.
 It also fits perfectly in a Vegetarian & Gluten free diet.

 Ingredients for quinoa salad

 - 4 stems of celery; cut into small pieces

 - ½ jar of sun-dried tomatoes or approx. 10 (slightly warmed) cherry tomatoes

 - you could also add 3 tbsp capers (the tastiest and healthiest are the home-

 - grown ‘pseudo' capers from the Nasturtium)large bunch of fresh (or dried)

 - 1 red and 1 orange pepper handful of roasted pine nutsjar of artichoke hearts (drained)

 - a dash of Happy Perilla Special oil or Balance Delight from Amanprana to season